|GSAK (Geocaching Swiss Army Knife)|

 Use Defaults - Check this box to force GSAK to use the default properties for this database

 Associated view - Select a saved view that will always be used when you open this database.
-The default option of *Last Active* means GSAK will use whatever is the current view when this database is opened.
+The default option of *Last Active* means GSAK will keep using the current grid layout when the database in opened.

 Split screen - Select a split screen format to be used.